What Do We Know About Zydus Cadila’s Made-in-India 3 Dose Vaccine?

 On 3 January, they announced that their vaccine had received approval from the Drugs Controller General of India (DCGI) to start Phase III Clinical Trial of ZyCoV-D –

-In their latest statement, the company informed that the dosing for the Phase III clinical trials has started in 60 locations, on 30,000 healthy adult volunteers.
+In their last statement, the company had informed that the dosing for the Phase III clinical trials took place across 50 locations, on 30,000 healthy adult volunteers.

 How is it different from Covaxin and Covishield?